synthizer/synthizer/manual/src/concepts/custom_streams.md

 end-of-stream condition.
 If the end of the stream has already been reached, the read callback should claim it read no bytes.

 The seek callback is optional.
-Streams don't need to support seeking, but (1) this disables seeking in `StreamingGenerator` and (2) this disables support for Libsndfile if Libsndfile was loaded.
+Streams don't need to support seeking, but this disables seeking in `StreamingGenerator`. it also disables support for
+Libsndfile if Libsndfile was loaded, and additionally support for decoding wav files.
 In order to be seekable, a stream must:

 - Have a seek callback; and
 - Fill out the `length` field with a positive value, the length of the stream in